Skip to content

 sudo apt update

-sudo apt install -t experimental mesa-vulkan-drivers libgl1-mesa-dri mesa-utils
+sudo apt install -t trixie-backports mesa-vulkan-drivers libgl1-mesa-dri mesa-utils

 # Verify